ManuelElizaldi/PyStrava/README.md

 - Implement real time reporting so that we don't have to run the Update_GoogleSheet.py file everytime we want to update our database in Google Sheet.
 - Create a feature that runs the Update_GoogleSheet.py file every week.
 - Garmin has its own API infrastructure that I want to leverage in this project to improve the machine learning model.
 Some of the data available that I am intrested in implementing is: [VO2 Max](https://www.healthline.com/health/vo2-max) and Sleep data.
+- Create a dashboard for individual workout statistics.
+For example, analyze cadence and other metrics that are currently not covered in this project.
 - Strava offers a premium membership that offers more workout statistics, I am also intrested in implementing some of that into this project.
 - Improve the effort score model by creating ratios between variables, for example: calories burned every 10 minutes during a workout.
 - Find a way to track activities like bouldering or Soccer.